iboguslavsky/RTC_Timer_IRQ/README.md

-nterrup-based Timer library for AVR DD-seiries with RTC Timer
+## Interrupts-based Timer library for AVR DD-seiries with RTC Timer